Zhengding County: Modern China

 In 1949, the county was subordinated to Shijiazhuang Prefecture and in 1986, it came under the jurisdiction of the City of Shijiazhuang.
 The current Chinese Communist Party (CCP) general secretary and Chinese president Xi Jinping was in charge of Secretary of the county Party Committee between 1983 and 1985.
 As a princeling, son of Xi Zhongxun, he was assigned to this rural area on his own request.
-He is credited with promoting the local economy and reducing poverty by building a Qing dynasty-style mansion in the area for the filming of Dream of Red Mansions and the Temple of Zhaoyun.
+He is credited with promoting the local economy and reducing poverty by building a Qing dynasty-style mansion in the area for the filming of A Dream of Red Mansions and the Temple of Zhaoyun.

 Geography

 Climate

 Zhengding County ranges from 57.6 to 105.2 m in elevation.
 It has a continental monsoon climate with four distinct seasons.
 The year-round averages are 13.6 °C for the temperature, 62% for the humidity, 474.4 mm for the precipitation, and 2,736 hours for the sunshine time.
 The frost-free period exceeds 200 days per year.